kobeshegu/SDTM-GAN-ACMMM-2023/readme.md

 ## Rebuttal

-Please find the attached file in ./rebuttal [rebuttal]{./rebuttal/rebuttal.pdf} for the new qualitative results, network architectures,  and relevant discussions.
+Please find the attached file in ./rebuttal <a href="rebuttal/rebuttal.pdf">rebuttal</a> for the new qualitative results, network architectures,  and relevant discussions.

 ### Requirements
 ```